laravel-enso/documentation/docs/guide/developing-with-enso.md

     If given, the parent menu must exist and the name must match.

-    If you don't give a parent menu, the new menu will be added as a root menu.
+    If you don't give a parent menu, the new menu will be added at the root level.
 - the route shall be the route that gets used when the user clicks on the menu.

     ::: tip Permissions